DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Modern Design**: The GUI uses a dark theme with custom fonts and colors.
 Buttons are designed to be visually appealing and responsive, providing a comfortable user experience.
 The text box displays the elimination steps in a clear and organized manner.

   This project was a great opportunity to combine mathematical problem-solving with practical software development skills.
 I gained experience in creating user-friendly interfaces, validating user inputs, and writing unit tests, all while solving an interesting historical problem.
+* Day 337: 🎳 Bowling Score Calculator in Python 🏆

+  Today, I worked on a **Bowling Score Calculator** using Python, with a focus on implementing the rules of bowling and creating a user-friendly interface to calculate and display scores.
+The project allows users to input rolls (strikes, spares, or pin counts) and calculates the total score based on the official rules of bowling.
+Below are the key highlights:

+  - **Input Validation**: The program validates user input to ensure that rolls follow bowling rules.
+For example, strikes are represented by `'X'`, spares by `'/'`, and pin counts by numbers.
+Invalid inputs are rejected to maintain data integrity.

+  - **Score Calculation**: The calculator accurately computes the total score, taking into account strikes and spares.
+Strikes add 10 points plus the next two rolls, while spares add 10 points plus the next roll.
+Regular rolls add their face value.

+  - **Scorecard Visualization**: The program generates a scorecard in ASCII format, displaying the rolls for each frame and the cumulative score.
+This makes it easy for users to track their progress throughout the game.

+  - **User Interaction**: A simple and intuitive interface allows users to input rolls one by one.
+They can type `'done'` to finish entering rolls and view the final scorecard.

+  - **Extensibility**: The code is modular and easy to extend.
+For example, additional features like saving score history or simulating multiple games could be added in the future.

+  This project was a great exercise in applying logic and problem-solving skills to implement the rules of bowling in code.
+It also reinforced my understanding of data validation, string manipulation, and user interface design in Python.
+The result is a practical tool that can be used to calculate and visualize bowling scores with ease.